-If you want to experience a real Nordic winter, visit Iceland in February.
+If you want to experience a real Nordic winter, visit Iceland in February or March.
 There is just something about the darkness, the harsh weather conditions and the atmosphere that makes it different from other months.
-Reykjavík wakes up from it’s Christmas hangover with numerous events happening during the month of February, with the Winter Lights Festival kicking it off.
+Reykjavík wakes up from it’s Christmas hangover with numerous events happening during the two months, with the Winter Lights Festival kicking it off.
 It’s also rumoured to be the best month to see the Northern Lights.
 Ten points for that.
-Here is a list of what keeps us going during the coldest, and shortest, month of the year!
+Here is a list of what keeps us going during the coldest, and shortest, months of the year!

-The Winter Lights Festival will be held for the 18th time in Reykjavík this coming February.
+The Winter Lights Festival will be held for the 20th time in Reykjavík this coming February.
 It’s an annual event celebrating the winter and the slowly growing sun light after a long period of darkness.
 The program offers a unique mixture of art and industry, environment and history, sports and culture with participation of the major museums, geothermal pools and ski resorts and provides entertainment for Reykjavík’s locals and guests alike.
 This year the magnificent glaciers are in the forefront.
 The opening act is Glacier Requiem broadcasting the melting glaciers on Hallgrímskirkja Church, followed by Kyrie Eleison exhibition at Ásmundasalur with the exhibition Shrinking Glaciers in their smallest form amongst many other events and installations.

 CELEBRATE ICELANDIC FOOD TRADITIONS